yanlifang/InterviewPreparation/interview/interview.md

 3)	Creates new instance if any modification occurs	    Doesn't create new instance if you change the property value
 4)	Better for too many properties	                    Better for few properties.

-## Autowiring in Sping?
+## Autowiring in Spring?
 Autowiring modes?
 Autowiring enables the programmer to inject the bean automatically.
 We don't need to write explicit injection logic. https://www.javatpoint.com/spring-interview-questions